aselshall/aea/README.md

   - Practice dimensional analysis, conservation laws, and unit conversion for FE exam (Homework 4)

 #### 2) Calculus (required module) – 6 Weeks
 **Learning objectives**: Build essential calculus skills for FE exam and engineering applications accommodating varying levels of prior knowledge (15 contact hours)

--**Introduction to Calculus**
+- **Introduction to Calculus**
   - Fundamental theorem of calculus: Basic principles connecting differentiation and integration, and conservation laws (Homework 5)
 - **Differential calculus**:
   - Derivative of a function: Limit of a function and Newton’s quotient (Homework 5)